juxor/afaq/markdown/secI5.md

 would reflect the complex social interactions and diverse political opinions their members and of the various groupings within the association.

- Anarchism will likely contain many different political groupings and ideas.
-The relative influence of these within collectives and communes would reflect the strength of their arguments and the relevance of their ideas, as would be expected in a free society.
-As Bakunin argued: _"The abolition of this mutual influence would be death.
-And when we vindicate the freedom of the masses, we are by no means suggesting the abolition of any of the natural influences that individuals or groups of individuals exert on them.
-What we want is the abolition of influences which are artificial, privileged, legal, official."_
-[quoted by Malatesta, **Anarchy**, p.
-51] It is only when representative government replaces self-management that political debate results in "elected dictatorship" and centralisation of power into the hands of one party which claims to speak for the whole of society, as if the latter had one mind.

 This freedom of political association has existed in every anarchist revolution.
 During the Russian Revolution, the Makhnovists organised soviets and regional congresses at every opportunity and these saw delegates elected who were members of different political parties.
-For example, members of the socialist Left-SR party were active in the Makhnovist movement and attended soviet congresses (for example, the resolution of the February 1919 congress _"was written by the anarchists, left Socialist Revolutionaries, and the chairman."_ [Michael Palij, **The Anarchism of Nestor Makhno, 1918-1921**, p.
+For example, members of the peasant-socialist Left-SR party were active in the Makhnovist movement and attended soviet congresses (for example, the resolution of the February 1919 congress _"was written by the anarchists, left Socialist Revolutionaries, and the chairman."_ [Michael Palij, **The Anarchism of Nestor Makhno, 1918-1921**,
+p.
 155]).
-The Makhnovist Revolutionary Military Soviet created at the Aleksandrovsk congress in late 1919 had three Communists elected to it while there were 18 delegates from workers at that congress, six being Mensheviks and the remaining 12 included Communists [Micheal Malet, **Nestor Makhno in the Russian Civil War**, p.
-111 and p.
-124] In the words of the Makhnovist reply to Bolshevik attempt to ban one of their congresses:
+The Makhnovist Revolutionary Military Soviet created at the Aleksandrovsk congress in late 1919 had three Communists elected to it while there were 18 delegates from workers at that congress, six being Mensheviks and the remaining 12 included Communists [Malet, **Op.
+Cit.**, p.
+111, p.
+124] Clearly, members of political parties were elected to both the congresses and the Revolutionary Military Soviet.
+As such, the idea that libertarian socialism excludes members of political parties standing for election is false.
+In the words of the Makhnovist reply to a Bolshevik attempt to ban one of their congresses:

 > _"The Revolutionary Military Council . . . holds itself above the pressure
 and influence of all parties and only recognises the people who elected it.